Show All Answers

 The City has two components to your water charge: a minimum quarterly fee and an excess consumption fee.
 The minimum quarterly fee includes a minimum consumption amount.
 Customers who use over that amount will also be charged the excess consumption fee.

 Fees are based on customer type (Single Family Residential, Multi-Family Residential and Non-Residential) and meter size.
-See Schedule A (PDF) for details on charges by customer type and meter size and minimum consumption amounts.
+See the water rates section for more information on charges by customer type and meter size and minimum consumption amounts.

 All customers are billed quarterly based on their rate category and water consumption.
 The City will read the water meters in the beginning of the month following the billing period.